2024 Eliteserien

 The 2024 Eliteserien was the 80th season of top-tier football in Norway.
 This was the eighth season of Eliteserien after rebranding from Tippeligaen.

 The season started on 31 March 2024 and ended on 1 December 2024, not including play-off matches.

-Bodø/Glimt are the defending champions.
+Bodø/Glimt were the defending champions.
 Fredrikstad, KFUM and Kristiansund joined as the promoted clubs from the 2023 Norwegian First Division.
 They replaced Vålerenga, Stabæk and Aalesund, who were relegated to the 2024 Norwegian First Division.

+Bodø/Glimt successfully defended their title, winning their fourth title in five years, and earned an entry to the 2025-26 UEFA Champions League play-off round.

 Teams

 Sixteen teams compete in the league – the top thirteen teams from the previous season and three teams promoted from the First Division.
 The promoted teams were Fredrikstad, KFUM and Kristiansund.
 Kristiansund and Fredrikstad were promoted after respectively 1 and 11 seasons absent, while KFUM were promoted for the first time in their history.
 They replaced Vålerenga, Stabæk and Aalesund, ending their top flight spells of 22 years, 1 year and 2 years respectively.